Two methods for Shoreline Restoration

 Shoreline erosion can be a problem for any resident living on a waterfront property.
 Erosion can come from wave action beating against the water's edge, or through the lack of stabilization with contemporary turf grass lawns.
+But steps can be taken to protect and restore the area between your lawn and the water!

 Why is my shoreline disappearing?